CoboJose/walletvisor/README.md

 **Summary:**
 1. Install the dependencies
 2. Build the application
+3. Send te code and code coverage to Codacy to analice it
-3. Test it
+4. Test it
-4. If tests passed, deploy it accordingly (Master or Develop)
+5. If tests passed, deploy it accordingly (Master or Develop)

 ## About the author